fabriziosestito/go-list-func/README.md

 # go-list-func

 go-list-func list up the list of functions in the package.

-WIP.
+This package is a fork of [go-list-func](github.com/AkihiroSuda/go-list-func) reworked as a library with some additions.

 ## Example